 Unusual Options Activity Insight: Goldman Sachs Group

-On Friday, shares of Goldman Sachs Group (NYSE:GS) saw unusual options activity.
-After the option alert, the stock price moved down to $370.
+Shares of Goldman Sachs Group (NYSE:GS) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $365.15.

 - Option Type: SWEEP